harlan-zw/harlanzw.com-vitepress/app/blog/how-vite-works-and-why-its-a-better-dx-than-webpack/index.md

 If you are need of a documentation site then VitePress is really awesome, otherwise, I'd choose Vitesse as it's going to give you more flexible on customising your app.

-If you like my blog, then you're more than welcome to clone the repo and build your own personal blog.
-It's built using VitePress with a custom theme.
+If you like my blog (VitePress + tailwindcss), then you're more than welcome to clone it.

 ## Summary